Full Statistics of Nonstationary Heat Transfer in the Kipnis-Marchioro-Presutti Model: Introduction

 However, in individual realizations of the stochastic process, the coarse-grained temperature $u(x,t)$ will of course fluctuate around the mean-field solution.
 These fluctuations are exemplified by Fig.~\ref{fig:sim} which shows a snapshot, and a coarse-grained version of it, of a Monte Carlo simulation of the microscopic KMP model in this setting.
 To characterize fluctuations of the heat transfer, we have recently evaluated \cite{BSM1} the full probability distribution $\mathcal{P}_0(J_0,T)$ of the total amount of heat $J_0$, observed at time $t=T\gg 1$ on the right half-line:

 Our work \cite{BSM1} continued a line of studies of large deviations of non-stationary mass or energy transfer in different diffusive lattice gas models \cite{DG2009a,DG2009b,KrMe,MS2013,MS2014,VMS2014}.
 In parallel, there has been much interest in the large deviations of the position of a tracer (or a tagged particle) in single-file systems such as the simple symmetric exclusion process (SSEP) \cite{KMS1,KMS2,IMS1,IMS2,Grabsch,Poncet1,Poncet2,Illien}.
-(The SSEP is another well-known diffusive lattice gas model \cite{Spohn,KipnisLandim,Schuetz,Chou}, where each particle can hop with equal probabilities to one of the adjacent lattice sites, but a hop to a site occupied by another particle is forbidden.)
+(The SSEP is another well-known diffusive lattice gas model \cite{Spohn,KL,Schuetz,Chou}, where each particle can hop with equal probabilities to one of the adjacent lattice sites, but a hop to a site occupied by another particle is forbidden.)
 However, prior to our work \cite{BSM1}, the full statistics of the corresponding quantities were determined only for \emph{annealed} initial conditions, which assume a ``pre-thermalization" of the lattice gas (or of the regions of $x<0$ and $x>0$ thereof at different densities or temperatures) \cite{DG2009a,DG2009b,IMS1,IMS2,Grabsch}, see also the more recent Ref. \cite{MMS22}.

-The evaluation of the full distribution $\mathcal{P}_0(J_0,T)$ for the quenched (that is deterministic) initial condition (\ref{mfinitial}) was achieved in Ref. \cite{BSM1} by employing the macroscopic fluctuation theory (MFT) \cite{JonaLasinioreview} for the KMP model, and by uncovering and exploiting complete integrability of the MFT equations for the KMP model by the Zakharov-Shabat inverse scattering method.
+The evaluation of the full distribution $\mathcal{P}_0(J_0,T)$ for the quenched (that is deterministic) initial condition (\ref{mfinitial}) was achieved in Ref. \cite{BSM1} by employing the macroscopic fluctuation theory (MFT) \cite{JonaLasinioreview}, which will be introduced shortly, and by uncovering and exploiting complete integrability of the MFT equations for the KMP model by the Zakharov-Shabat inverse scattering method \cite{Ablowitz,Novikov}.
 In this work we extend the approach of Ref. \cite{BSM1} to a more general characterization of the stochastic heat transfer in the KMP model.
 We specify an arbitrary point $x=X$ and evaluate the full time-dependent probability distribution $\mathcal{P}(J,X,T)$ of the total amount of heat,

 observed at time $t=T\gg 1$ to the right of $x=X$.
 Because of the energy conservation in the KMP model, the distribution $\mathcal{P}(J,X,T)$ must have compact support: $0<J<W$.
 The mean, or expected value of $J$ at fixed $X$ readily follows from the deterministic solution~(\ref{meanfield}):